Camilla Grey, Strategist

 I’ve been an informal part of the Marvel gang since September 2015.
 Working closely with Marvel’s CEO and co-founder, I put together their content strategy, led the development of key content including their case studies and State of The Digital Nation, and recruited and coached their marketing team.

 Within 60 days of starting to work to the content strategy, Marvel had tripled every content metric and traffic from social channels had doubled.
 They also saw a 1.6% increase in sign ups to the product from the blog.
-In December 2016, Marvel secured £4 million in Series A funding.
-I look forward to working with them again in 2017 on their brand positioning and proposition as they continue to scale.
+In December 2016, Marvel secured £4 million in Series A funding, and continue to go from strength to strength.

 Summary of other work, 2015 - present: